St. Anthony's Shrine, Kochchikade: 2019 attack

 On 21 April 2019, Easter Sunday, the church was one in a series of targets of a string of suicide bomb blasts across Sri Lanka.
 At least 93 people were killed in the blast.
 On 9 June, Indian Prime Minister Narendra Modi visited the church, and paid tribute to the victims.

-On 12 June 2019, the sacred historical church was renovated solely by the Sri Lanka Navy and was opened for the public for the first time since the attacks.
-Archbishop Malcolm Ranjith conducted a special liturgy, remembering the Easter Sunday attack victims.
+On 12 June 2019, the church was renovated solely by the Sri Lanka Navy and was opened for the public for the first time since the attacks.
+Cardinal Malcolm Ranjith conducted a special liturgy, remembering the Easter Sunday attack victims.
 He addressed what he called failures of the Sri Lankan government and its leadership during the occasion.

+On 21 April 2025, 167 Catholics who died in the church bombing, along with those who died in the bombing of the Saint Sebastian church in Negombo, were recognised as "witnesses of faith" by the Vatican.